-The out-of-court affidavit procedure is available in Wyoming if the value of the entire estate, less liens and encumbrances, is $200,000 or less.
-The affidavit must be filed with the county clerk.
-There is a 30-day waiting period.
-Wyo.
-Stat. § 2-1-201.
+You can use summary procedure in Wyoming if the value of the entire estate, including real estate and mineral interests, less liens and encumbrances, is $200,000 or less.
+You must wait 30 days after the death before using this procedure.
+(Wyo.
+Stat. § 2-1-205.)

-For help determining if an estate qualifies for one of these probate shortcuts, or handling an estate in general, see The Executor's Guide, by Mary Randolph (Nolo), or Estate Planning Basics, by Denis Clifford (Nolo).
+For more help handling an estate in general, see The Executor's Guide, by Mary Randolph (Nolo).
+For an introduction to how you can plan your estate to help your survivors, try Estate Planning Basics, by Denis Clifford (Nolo).

 For more on Wyoming estate planning issues, see our section on Wyoming Estate Planning.